 They modeled where future deforestation is most likely to occur, based on the pace of recent expansion in each region and the extent of suitable forest left unprotected there.
 The team published its findings July 27 in the peer-reviewed, open-access journal PLOS ONE.

 Because forests in all four regions contain high concentrations of different mammal and bird species at risk of extinction or extirpation, conservation efforts will need to incorporate strategies tailored to each region, said Stuart Pimm.

 “While the Amazon and Indonesia have many species of globally threatened mammals and birds, other areas such as the Congo Basin and the coastal forests of Colombia are home to species with small ranges that make them especially vulnerable to habitat loss despite not being classified as threatened or endangered,” he said.
-“This needs to be considered in conservation planning.”
+“We must consider this in conservation planning.”

 “Many past studies have focused solely on Indonesia and Malaysia, which produce more than 80 percent of the world’s palm oil.
-By evaluating deforestation caused by palm oil production in 20 countries across four regions, our study demonstrates that the biodiversity impacts of this expansion are very different from country to country and region to region,” said Clinton Jenkins.
+We evaluated deforestation caused by palm oil production in 20 countries across four regions.
+Our study demonstrates that the biodiversity impacts of this expansion are very different from country to country and region to region,” said Clinton Jenkins.

-“The palm oil industry has a legacy of deforestation, and today consumer pressure is pushing companies toward deforestation-free sources of palm oil,” noted Sharon Smith of the Union of Concerned Scientists, who co-authored the study with Vijay, Pimm and Jenkins.
+“The palm oil industry has a legacy of deforestation, and today consumer pressure is pushing companies toward deforestation-free sources of palm oil,” noted Sharon Smith of the Union of Concerned Scientists.
+She co-authored the study with Vijay, Pimm and Jenkins.